shumarkq/CMAQ/POST/AMET_eval/README.md

 * An example configuration file for ${AMETINPUT} can be found on atmos: /work/MOD3EVAL/cmaq_exp/post_scripts/config_CMAQ_eval_AMET.R
   The options set in the configuration file are applied to all batch run scripts.
 * When EVAL_BY_MONTH is set to F evaluation plots will be based on all available data between START_DATE_H and END_DATE_H.
 This option is only available when AMET_DB is set to T in Section 1.
 * Model-to-model evaluation plots, controlled through setting AMET_PROJECT2 and OUTDIR2, are currently supported in a limited fashion.
 If the user is not using the AMET database (e.g. AMET_DB set to F in Section 1), OUTDIR2 must be set to specify the location of the site compare files for the second simulation.
-These sitecmp files should be labeled with the character string specified in the AMET_PROJECT2 environment variable.
+These sitecmp files should be labeled with the character string specified in the AMET\_PROJECT2 environment variable.
+AMET will attempt to read the site compare files in the specified directory using the naming structure $Network\_${AMET_PROJECT2}.csv (e.g. AQS_Hourly\_AMET\_PROJECT2\_NAME.csv)

 <a id="execute"></a> Section 8: Execution of all post-processing steps
 -------------------------------------